 4. Visit Your Audiologist

-If you fear you may be at risk for developing tinnitus, or you’ve already started to experience mild symptoms, schedule an appointment with your audiologist as soon as you possibly can.
+If you fear you may be at risk for developing tinnitus, or you’ve already started to experience mild symptoms, as soon as you possibly can.
 Untreated tinnitus can progress into more severe forms of hearing loss, as well as having an impact on your mental health, sleep patterns and ability to concentrate.
 Your audiologist can also help you develop a tinnitus prevention plan that is tailored to your lifestyle.
 This is especially helpful to those whose livelihoods put them at risk for tinnitus, such as construction workers and musicians.

 Prevention is key to protecting yourself from any form of hearing loss, including tinnitus.
 However, if you’re already experiencing symptoms of tinnitus, we can help.
-The audiology specialists at Hearing Unlimited are proud to offer several treatment options for patients living with tinnitus, including hearing aid fittings and regularly scheduled hearing tests.
+The audiology specialists at are proud to offer for patients living with tinnitus, including hearing aid fittings and regularly scheduled hearing tests.